smucclaw/lag/README.md

   - decision answer; basis for reasoning; citations to original source text
 - **add layer of processing here for GF to help massage the response structure.**
 - system passes the response to LLM, instructing transformation to a natural language explanation, with context of previous user conversation.

+## Success Metrics for demo 1 and demo 2

+1. externally, we compare LAG-less "vanilla" LLM reasoning with LAGgy reasoning relying on the rule engine

+2. internally, the rule engine should operate correctly; given inputs, it should return the correct outputs, as defined in the L4 encoding which parses to some kind of mathlang

 ## Reasoning Modes